Beesettyrakesh/bill-generator/memory-bank/progress.md

    - Issue: CloudConvert API key needs to be properly set in environment variables
    - Impact: PDF conversion fails if environment variable is missing
    - Planned Fix: Add validation and better error messages for missing environment variables

+### Recently Fixed Issues

+1. **Template Type in DynamoDB**
+   - Issue: Template type was always being saved as "HOURS" in DynamoDB, even for branches using other templates
+   - Fix: Updated pages/api/bills/save.js to get template type directly from branches.json file
+   - Impact: Correct template type is now saved to DynamoDB for each branch

+2. **Branch List in History Page**
+   - Issue: Branches in history page were coming from a static array instead of branches.json file
+   - Fix: Updated app/history/page.tsx to import branches from branches.json
+   - Impact: Branch dropdown in history page now shows all branches from configuration

+3. **Previous Month Calculation**
+   - Issue: Previous month was calculated based on today's date instead of selected date
+   - Fix: Updated utils/getPreviousMonth.ts to accept a date parameter and modified utils/generateDocument.ts to pass selected date
+   - Impact: Bills now correctly show the month prior to the selected date

 ### Medium Priority